Worth It? 15 Cruise Drink Package Questions & Answers to Know

 They will make accommodations to where that person doesn't have to buy the alcoholic package.
 It may still be that they need to buy a non-alcoholic package.
 You may also have to provide some sort of proof of a medical condition that means a person can't drink.

-Obviously minors won't have to purchase an alcoholic package.
+Obviously minors won't have to purchase an alcoholic package but a non-alcoholic package is required.

 Can You Share Drink Packages on a Cruise?